Davd0x37/rauma-hcloud-terraform-config/README.md

 ```

 This ensures that your SSH client will always use the latest server connection details managed by Terraform.
 If you change the output path in your Terraform configuration, update the Include path accordingly.

+## Tailscale ACL Configuration

+To allow Tailscale to manage SSH connections, you need to update your Tailscale ACLs.
+The server's hostname in Tailscale is a combination of the `server_name` and `server_location` variables (e.g., `my-server-helsinki`).

+1.  **Define Tag Owners**:
+    In your Tailscale ACL policy, add the server as a tag with an owner.
+Replace `YOUR_SERVER_HOSTNAME` with your server's hostname (e.g., `my-server-helsinki`).

+    ```json
+    "tagOwners": {
+    	"tag:YOUR_SERVER_HOSTNAME": ["user"],
+    },
+    ```

+    The `user` can be your GitHub username (e.g., `user@github`) or your email address.

+2.  **Add SSH Access Rule**:
+    Add the following rule to your ACLs to allow the specified user to connect via SSH.

+    ```json
+    {
+      "action": "accept",
+      "src": ["user"],
+      "dst": ["tag:YOUR_SERVER_HOSTNAME"],
+      "users": ["autogroup:nonroot"]
+    }
+    ```

+## Coolify Integration

+To add the newly created server to a Coolify instance as a remote server, follow these steps:

+1.  **Log into your Coolify server**: First, connect to the machine where your Coolify instance is running (e.g., a Raspberry Pi).
+2.  **Connect to the new server**: From your Coolify server, establish an initial SSH connection to the new server created by Terraform.
+This helps verify connectivity.
+3.  **Add the server in Coolify**:
+    - In the Coolify UI, navigate to add a new server.
+    - When prompted for the SSH key, you can generate a new one or use any key.
+Since the connection is managed by Tailscale, this key will not be used for authentication.
+    - For the server's IP address, **use the Tailscale IP address** of the new server, not its public IP address.